What products are made from petrochemicals?

 From their site: Products Made from Petrochemicals include plastics, soaps, detergents, solvents (such as paint thinner), paints, drugs, fertilizer, pesticides, explosives, synthetic fibers and rubbers, and flooring and insulating materials.
 Petrochemicals are found in such common products as aspirin, cars, clothing, compact discs, video tapes, electronic equipment, furniture, and much more.

 Much, much more indeed.
-Open a chart to see the whole, mind-bending list here.
+See a partial list here.

 Mouthwash?
 Diapers?
 Pharmaceuticals?
 Additives and animal feeds?